-We know that you may have concerns about accommodation for the next academic year, and that many of you are reticent about signing contracts with private landlords.
-We’ve worked with Bucks Students’ Union to develop a new accommodation package – which they fully endorse – for all new, returning and graduating and alumni students for 2020/21.
+For this academic year we’ve worked with Bucks Students’ Union to develop a new accommodation package – which they fully endorse – for all new, returning and graduating and alumni students for 2020/21.
 Recognising the unprecedented challenges of COVID-19, we’ve reduced all our accommodation charges between 10-30%.

 - No deposit, flexible contract period and a public health crisis guarantee;